mb803/website4/content/Articulation-Disorders-and-Milestones.md

 ## How do I get my child into speech therapy?

-At MollyBSLP, we offer virtual speech therapy in NJ, NY, and VA.
-Speech therapy at home in NJ is also available to a limited coverage area.
+At MollyBSLP, we offer virtual speech therapy in NY, and VA.
 Do you have concerns about your child’s speech development?

 [Let's get in touch.](/#let-s-get-in-touch)